Professional Logging Equipment

 The process of logging involves cutting, skidding, and processing logs or trees.
 Professionals start by felling and delimbing trees before topping them at the stump.
 The delimbed tree is then ‘bucked’ – cut into logs, before being loaded onto the back of the truck.
 These logs are then transported to a sawmill or lumber yard for debarking, sorting, trimming and drying, prior to finally being placed on the market and sold.

-For any logger, using the correct logging equipment is key.
-It makes the physically extremely demanding job of the logger significantly easier and less time-consuming.
-At Northern Arb Supplies, we supply a range of high-quality gear used for logging.
+For any forestry worker, using the correct logging equipment is key.
+It makes the physically demanding task of logging significantly easier and less time-consuming.
+At Northern Arb Supplies, we supply a range of high-quality logging and forestry equipment.

 Logging Chain For Cutting Stumps